-Did this financial product have a sustainable investment objective? • • Yes • No in economic activities that qualify as environment activities that qualify as environment activities that accommy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective?
+Yes No × It made sustainable investments It promoted Environmental/Social (E/S) characteristics and with an environmental objective: while it did not have as its objective a sustainable 98.6% investment, it had a proportion of \\\% of sustainable investments in economic activities that qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the in economic activities that EU Taxonomy do not qualify as with an environmental objective in environmentally sustainable economic activities that do not qualify under the EU Taxonomy as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments It promoted E/S characteristics, but did not make any sustainable investments with a social objective: \\\% investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.